The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Discussion

 Below a stellar mass of 10\textsuperscript{9}~\(\textup{M}_\odot\), we find three times as many stripped nuclei progenitor galaxies as surviving galaxy nuclei.
 The occupation fraction of black holes in these low mass galaxies is unknown, but $\approx$100 per cent is possible \citep{Miller2015}.
 If this is the case, the number of intermediate or supermassive black holes in stripped nuclei could outnumber those in galaxy nuclei.

-If we assume 100 per cent of nucleated galaxies with $M_{*}$ $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\) host intermediate or supermassive black holes, and factor in the fraction of galaxies in each mass range we expect host nuclei, we find the number of black holes in stripped nuclei outnumbers those in galaxy nuclei by a ratio of 1.2.
+If we assume 100 per cent of nucleated galaxies with M\textsubscript{*} $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\) host intermediate or supermassive black holes, and factor in the fraction of galaxies in each mass range that we expect host nuclei, we find the number of black holes in stripped nuclei outnumbers those in galaxy nuclei by a ratio of 1.2.
 The masses of black holes within these galaxies are likely $>$ 10\textsuperscript{3}~\(\textup{M}_\odot\) \citep[e.g.][]{Barai_2018,Mezcua_2018}.

-However, even if we assume lower occupation fractions, a sizeable number of black holes in galaxy clusters could reside in stripped nuclei. \citet{Greene_2020} review the current search for intermediate-mass black holes and conclude that in the stellar mass range of 10\textsuperscript{9} to 10\textsuperscript{10}~\(\textup{M}_\odot\) $>$ 50 per cent of galaxies should contain black holes.
-Using this lower limit, along with the assumption that $M_{*}$ $>$ 10\textsuperscript{10}~\(\textup{M}_\odot\) galaxies have a 100 per cent occupation fraction, and $M_{*}$ $<$ 10\textsuperscript{9}~\(\textup{M}_\odot\) galaxies have a 0 per cent black hole occupation fraction, we find 53 stripped nuclei should contain supermassive black holes (with masses likely above 10\textsuperscript{5}~\(\textup{M}_\odot\)) and 187 supermassive black holes in surviving galaxies.
+However, even if we assume lower occupation fractions, a sizeable number of black holes in galaxy clusters could reside in stripped nuclei. \citet{Greene_2020} review the current search for intermediate-mass black holes and conclude that in the stellar mass range of 10\textsuperscript{9} to 10\textsuperscript{10}~\(\textup{M}_\odot\), over 50 per cent of galaxies should contain black holes.
+Using this lower limit, along with the assumption that M\textsubscript{*} $>$ 10\textsuperscript{10}~\(\textup{M}_\odot\) galaxies have a 100 per cent occupation fraction, and M\textsubscript{*} $<$ 10\textsuperscript{9}~\(\textup{M}_\odot\) galaxies have a 0 per cent black hole occupation fraction, we find 53 stripped nuclei should contain supermassive black holes (with masses likely above 10\textsuperscript{5}~\(\textup{M}_\odot\)) and 187 supermassive black holes in surviving galaxies.
 Therefore, considering the minimum known constraints on supermassive black hole occupation fractions, stripped nuclei should represent a minimum increase in the supermassive black hole numbers in galaxy clusters of 30 per cent.

-Similar results are found with predictions from simulations and semi-analytic models. \citet{Pacucci_2021} summarized the predicted occupation fractions of black holes in dwarf galaxies from various studies in their Figure 3.
-Here we calculate the impact stripped nuclei would have on the relative number of black holes in galaxy clusters based on these studies.
+Similar results are found with predictions from cosmological simulations and semi-analytic models. \citet{Pacucci_2021} summarized the predicted occupation fractions of black holes in dwarf galaxies from various studies in their Figure 3.
+Based on these studies, we calculate the impact stripped nuclei would have on the relative number of black holes in galaxy clusters.